thomasl86/latexbuilder/README.md

 **Features (to be extended):**

-- Build a PDF or PNG from given LaTeX source code, e.g. a simple formula such as `$e^{i\pi} + 1 = 0$`
+- Builds a PDF or PNG from given LaTeX source code, e.g. a simple formula such as `$e^{i\pi} + 1 = 0$`
-- Embed the source code in the PNG file for future modifying of the contents
+- Embeds the LaTeX source code within the created PNG or PDF meaning that the source code is stored within the output files themselves.
+Allows for convenient re-loading and modification of the output files.
-- Build figures created with `tikzpicture` and/or `pgfplots`
+- Builds figures created with `tikzpicture` and/or `pgfplots`
-- (*Experimental*) Parse latex code from within ASCII encoded files that contain other arbitrary characters besides LaTeX source code (e.g., source file written in some other programming language)
+- (*Experimental*) Parses latex code from within ASCII encoded files that contain other arbitrary characters besides LaTeX source code (e.g., source file written in some other programming language)

 A command line interface and rudimentary GUI are available.